 3. The Three Seeds of Hope

-Once, there was a boy named Sam who found three different seeds.
-He decided to plant them in his garden.
+Once upon a time, a boy named Sam discovered three unusual seeds and decided to plant them in his garden.

-The first seed grew into a tall, strong tree that bore delicious fruits.
-Sam shared the fruits with the hungry villagers, and they were grateful.
+The first seed grew into a tall, mighty tree, heavy with delicious fruits.
+Sam shared them with the hungry villagers, bringing joy and gratitude to everyone around him.

-The second seed grew into a small but sturdy bush covered in colourful flowers.
-Sam used these flowers to make perfumes and oils, creating a successful business that supported his family.
+The second seed sprouted into a small but strong bush, adorned with vibrant, colorful flowers.
+Sam used these flowers to create perfumes and oils, building a thriving business that supported his family.

-The third seed, however, yielded only thorns and weeds.
-Sam considered uprooting it, but he decided to give it another chance.
-He removed the thorns and took good care of it.
-Over time, the patch turned into a beautiful garden with fragrant flowers and herbs, becoming a place of peace for the villagers.
+The third seed, however, grew only thorns and weeds.
+Sam thought about giving up on it, but he chose patience instead.
+Carefully, he removed the thorns and tended to the patch every day.
+With time, it blossomed into a stunning garden full of fragrant flowers and healing herbs, offering a peaceful retreat for the villagers.

 4. The Kind Swan and the Crow

-One winter, a poor injured crow named Cody asked Sarah for help.
-Despite their differences, Sarah allowed Cody to share her nest and fed him with her beak.
-She nursed him back to health.
+One chilly winter, an injured crow named Cody appeared, shivering and weak.
+Despite their differences, Sarah welcomed him into her nest, fed him carefully, and nursed him back to health.

-As Cody regained his strength, he became greedy and wanted Sarah’s nest for himself.
-He tricked Sarah into leaving by telling her about a supposedly better lake.
-When she arrived, she found it was polluted and inhospitable.
+But as Cody regained his strength, greed took hold.
+He tricked Sarah into leaving the pond by claiming there was a better lake nearby.
+When Sarah arrived, she discovered the lake was polluted and lifeless.

-Sarah returned to her old pond, tired and weak, but the other animals had seen her kindness and Cody’s betrayal.
-They chased Cody away, and Sarah was welcomed back with open wings.
+Worn out, she returned to her pond, but the other animals had witnessed her generosity and Cody’s deceit.
+Together, they drove Cody away and welcomed Sarah back with open wings.

-Moral: Kindness and gratitude are rewarded with true friendship and support.
+Moral: Kindness and selflessness are always rewarded with loyalty and friendship.

 5. The Boy and the Starfish

-On a vast beach, a young boy named Liam spent his days picking up stranded starfish and throwing them back into the ocean.
-A man passing by asked, “Why bother?
+On a wide, sandy beach, a young boy named Liam spent his days picking up stranded starfish and tossing them back into the ocean.
+A man passing by shook his head and asked, “Why bother?
 You can’t save them all.
-What difference does it make?”
+Does it even matter?”

-Liam picked up another starfish, tossed it into the water, and replied, “It made a difference to that one.”
+Liam smiled, picked up another starfish, and threw it into the water.
+“It mattered to that one,” he replied.

 6. The Greedy Squirrel

-In a peaceful forest, there lived a squirrel named Sammy.
-Sammy was known for being very greedy.
-He would collect far more acorns than he needed, leaving his fellow animals with fewer to gather.
+In a peaceful forest lived a squirrel named Sammy, famous for his greed.
+He collected far more acorns than he needed, leaving little for the other animals.

-One day, a wise old owl named Olivia noticed Sammy’s behaviour and decided to teach him a lesson.
-She offered Sammy a deal.
-She would give him a magical bag that could hold as many acorns as he wanted, but it came with a catch.
-For every acorn he put in, he had to give one to his friends.
+One wise owl, Olivia, noticed this and decided to teach him a lesson.
+She offered Sammy a magical bag that could hold unlimited acorns—but with a condition: for every acorn he kept, he had to give one to his friends.

 7. The Caring Sunflower

-Sunny may have lost some of her bright petals, but she gained something more valuable: the love and gratitude of her fellow flowers.
+Though Sunny had given up some of her brightness, she gained something far more precious: the love and gratitude of her garden friends.

-Moral: True beauty lies not in appearances but in the kindness and care we show to others.
+Moral: True beauty is measured by kindness and the care we give to others.

 8. The Little Engine That Could

-The little blue engine stepped forward and said, “I think I can.”
-With great effort and determination, she started pulling the heavy load up the steep mountain, repeating to herself, “I think I can, I think I can.”
+The little blue engine bravely stepped forward and said, “I think I can.”
+Slowly but steadily, she began pulling the heavy train, repeating to herself, “I think I can, I think I can.”

-Despite the challenge, the little blue engine persevered and successfully carried the load over the mountain.
-She had shown that determination and a positive attitude could accomplish great things.
+With persistence and courage, she reached the top and carried the train safely over the mountain.
+She proved that determination and a positive attitude could make even the smallest capable of great things.

 Moral: With determination and a positive attitude, even the smallest can achieve great feats.